Remortgage with a Low Credit Score

 Perhaps your circumstances have changed since you took out your previous mortgage.
 Maybe you’re still working on improving your finances.
-Either way, you’ll need to shop around to find a provider who is willing to let you remortgage with a low credit score.
+Either way, you’ll need to shop around to find a provider willing to let you remortgage with bad credit or a low credit score.

-The team here at CLS Money can help you scour the market for a lender who understands your situation and is willing to take a view on your case – as long as you can prove that you have been meeting your repayments to date, and your income will be able to cover your outgoings.
+The team here at CLS Money can help you scour the market for a lender who understands your situation and is willing to take a view on your case, whatever your credit report says – as long as you can prove that you have been meeting your repayments to date, meeting the requirements of your current lender as a responsible borrower, and your income will be able to cover your outgoings.

 When do you need to remortgage?